Ollrogge/KernelPwnTools/README.md

 # KernelPwnTools
-Files with functonality for kernel exploitation
+Helper scripts and files that I use for linux kernel exploitation.